 Acin taught me that science and rules cannot ensure lasting change without belief—the most creative and destructive ability humans have ever evolved.

 Most people assume “belief” refers to religion.
 But it is so much more.
 Belief is the ability to combine histories and experiences with imagination, to think beyond the here and now.
 It enables humans to see, feel, and know an idea that is not immediately present to the senses, then wholly invest in making that idea one’s reality.

 We must believe in ideas and abilities in order to invent iPhones, construct rockets, and make movies.
 We must believe in the value of goods, currencies, and knowledge to build economies.
 We must believe in collective ideals, constitutions, and institutions to form nations.
 We must believe in love (something no one can clearly see, define, or understand) to engage in relationships.

-In my recent book, Why We Believe,* I explore how we evolved this universally and uniquely human capacity, drawing on my 26 years of research into human and other primates’ evolution, biology, and daily lives.
+In my recent book, Why We Believe, I explore how we evolved this universally and uniquely human capacity, drawing on my 26 years of research into human and other primates’ evolution, biology, and daily lives.
+Portions of this essay come from the author’s book Why We Believe (Yale University Press, 2019).
 Our 2-million-year journey to complex religions, political philosophies, and technologies essentially follows a three-step path: from imagination to meaning-making to belief systems.
 To trace that path, we must go back to where it started: rocks.

 A little over 2 million years ago, our genus (Homo) emerged and pushed the evolutionary envelope.
 Its hominin ancestors had been doing pretty well as socially dynamic, cognitively complex, stone tool–wielding primates.
 But Homo ratcheted up reliance on one another to better evade predators, forage and process new foods, communally raise young, and fashion superior stone tools.